ewjay/fapiwiki/FAPI_Meeting_Notes_2023-02-09_Pacific.rst

 * * Security Analysis of Work Package 3: Grant management, Security Event Token, and other related OIDF specs: (SSF, CAEP, OIDC for IA) - (Marcus Almgren to project manage, co-funding requested from WG members Support Public/Private Requests for Comment on formation of Open Banking/ Open Data ecosystem – CFPB, Canada, Saudi, etc. (new tech lead)
 * * Global advocacy / support in existing and new markets, particularly expansion in Latin, Africa, Asia (new tech lead) Publication of “Open Banking, Open Data: Ready to Cross Borders” whitepaper.
 (January, Dima)
 * * Potential Formation of Community Group adjacent to FAPI for advocacy of latest whitepaper, and evaluation of governance options for ongoing support.
 (Dima, Gail, others TBC 1H 2023)
+* * Grant management to final and conformance tests for grant mgmt (Dima)
+* * tests for fapi2 security and message signing to be completed
+* * Align CIBA to FAPI2
+* * Tracking implementation of FAPI 1.0 - https://bitbucket.org/openid/fapi/issues/555/tracking-implementers-of-fapi-10-and-fapi
+* * Deprecation of FAPI.10 Impl draft -  https://bitbucket.org/openid/fapi/issues/570/deprecation-removal-of-fapi-1-implementers

 * US/CFPB responses
 https://www.regulations.gov/comment/CFPB-2023-0011-0009